-Price refers to the thoroughly researched pricing structure you’ll include for your products, while the promotion is how you’ll promote those products to generate revenue.
-Finally, include a place, which is where you’ll be offering your products for sale.
+Price refers to the thoroughly researched pricing structure you’ll include for your products, while promotion is how you’ll promote those products to generate revenue.
+Finally, have a place, which is where you’ll be offering your products for sale.

-It can be exciting enough outlining what you’ll be selling and how you plan on making money, but the operations part of your business plan is where you’ll get to look at how your business exists in a physical sense, such as the facilities you’ll have, equipment and technology, personnel, security, and more.
-If you have already secured a premises, include its address under the ‘operations’ part of your cannabis business plan.
+It can be exciting enough to outline what you’ll be selling and how you plan on making money.
+Still, the operations part of your business plan is where you’ll get to look at how your business exists physically, such as the facilities you’ll have, equipment and technology, personnel, security, and more.
+If you have already secured premises, include its address under the ‘operations’ part of your cannabis business plan.

-Include information in your plan that outlines how you plan to show compliance, the regulations you have to comply with, and how your standard operating procedures will allow you to comply.
+Include information in your plan that outlines how you plan to show compliance.
+The regulations you must comply with and how your standard operating procedures will allow you to comply.
 This section might also include information on banking and how you plan to open a bank account as a cultivator, distributor, or manufacturer.

 8. Company and Team Roles